christgau/wsdd/README.md

    Note: Solutions suggest to go back to SMBv1 protocol which is deprecated!
 Do not follow this advice.

  * [Discussion in Synology Community Forum](https://forum.synology.com/enu/viewtopic.php?f=49&t=106924)

+## Other stuff

+ * Meanwhile, there is a [C implementation of a WSD daemon](https://github.com/Andy2244/wsdd2), named wsdd2.
+   This one also includes LLMNR which wsdd lacks.
+However, LLMNR may not be required depending on the actual network/name resolution setup.

+ * [OpenWRT includes](https://github.com/openwrt/packages/pull/5563) the above C implementation.
+   So OpenWRT users are unlikely to need an installation of wsdd.